Shipping Glossary

 How do I find my tracking number?

-Your tracking number is provided when you create a shipping label.
-It appears on the label itself, in your shipping confirmation email, and in your shipping platform's dashboard.
-If you received a package, check the sender's confirmation email or the label on the box.
+Your tracking number is generated when you create a shipping label.
+It appears on the label itself, in your shipping confirmation, and in your shipping app's order history.
+If you received a package, check the sender's confirmation email or the printed label on the box.

 Why isn't my tracking number updating?

-Tracking may not update for several reasons: the label was created but the package hasn't been scanned yet, the package is in transit between facilities with no scan points, or there's a system delay.
-If there are no updates for 48+ hours, contact the carrier.
+Tracking may stall for several reasons: the label was created but the package has not been scanned in yet, the package is moving between facilities with no scan points, or there is a system delay.
+If there are no updates for 48+ hours, contact the carrier and reference the tracking number directly.

 Can two packages have the same tracking number?

 No. Each tracking number is unique to a single package.
-However, carriers may recycle tracking numbers after a long period (typically 1+ year).
-If you see unexpected tracking results, make sure you're using the most recent tracking number.
+Carriers may recycle a number after a long period (typically a year or more), so if you see unexpected results, confirm you are using the most recent tracking number for that shipment.

 How long does tracking information stay available?

-USPS retains tracking data for up to 1 year.
-FedEx keeps tracking information available for about 2 years.
-UPS maintains tracking records for approximately 18 months.
-It's a good practice to screenshot or save tracking details for your records.
+USPS retains tracking data for up to a year.
+FedEx keeps tracking information available for about two years.
+UPS maintains tracking records for roughly 18 months.
+Save or screenshot the delivery scan for any order you might need to prove later.

 Start Shipping Smarter